-HIGHEST ADJACENT GRADE means the highest natural elevation of the ground surface prior to construction next to the proposed wall of a structure.
+"Highest adjacent grade" means the highest natural elevation of the ground surface prior to construction next to the proposed wall of a structure.

-HISTORIC STRUCTURE means any structure that is:
+"Historic Structure" means any structure that is:

-- a.
-Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - b.
-Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - c.
-Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - d.
-Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - 1) By an approved state program as determined by the Secretary of the Interior, or - 2) Directly by the Secretary of the Interior in states without approved programs.
+(a) Listed individually in the National Register of Historic Places (a listing maintained

+- by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - (b) Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (c) Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - (d) Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - 1) By an approved state program as determined by the Secretary of the Interior, or - 2) Directly by the Secretary of the Interior in states without approved programs.

-LOWEST FLOOR means the lowest floor of the lowest enclosed area (including basement).
+"Lowest Floor" means the lowest floor of the lowest enclosed area (including basement).
 An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement area is not considered a building's lowest floor; provided, that such an enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this ordinance.

-MANUFACTURED HOME means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+"Manufactured Home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
 For floodplain management purposes the term "manufactured home" includes park trailers, travel trailers, and other similar vehicles placed on site for greater than 180 consecutive days.
 This includes manufactured homes located in a manufactured home park or subdivision.

-MANUFACTURED HOME PARK OR SUBDIVISION means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.
+"Manufactured Home Park or Subdivision" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.

-MEAN SEA LEVEL means the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on a communities Flood Insurance Rate Map are referenced.
+"Mean sea level" means the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAVD) of 1988 or other datum, to which base flood elevations shown on a communities Flood Insurance Rate Map are referenced.

-NEW CONSTRUCTION means, for the purposes of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures.
+"New construction" means, for the purposes of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures.
 For floodplain management purposes, new construction means structures for which the start of construction commenced on or after the effective date of a floodplain management regulation adopted by a community and includes any subsequent improvements to such structures.